Hyperballistic transport in dense systems of charged particles under ac electric fields: Introduction

-Morfill and co-workers \cite{IvZhKl05} established a computational scheme to simulate plasmas and dusty plasmas via the Langevin equation, with a delta-correlated noise as in the above Eq.~\eqref{delta}.
-All subsequent studies in the area of plasmas and dusty plasmas have adopted the same scheme \cite{Mabey2017,Graziani,Me19}, including dusty plasmas in oscillating (AC) external fields \cite{MaAkMa23,CoMoNo18,KaAlLi22,HoStRo23}, lane and band formation in dusty plasmas under AC fields \cite{VaIsSi22,VivaIm11,SuWyIv09}, and machine learning for searching phase transitions in dusty plasmas \cite{HuNoHu22}.
+Ivlev and co-workers \cite{IvZhKl05} proposed a computational scheme to simulate plasmas and dusty plasmas via the Langevin equation, with a delta-correlated noise as in the above Eq.~\eqref{delta}.
+Subsequent studies in the area of plasmas and dusty plasmas have adopted the same scheme \cite{Mabey2017,Graziani,Me19}, including dusty plasmas in oscillating (AC) external fields \cite{MaAkMa23,CoMoNo18,KaAlLi22,Rotenberg}, lane and band formation in dusty plasmas under AC fields \cite{VaIsSi22,VivaIm11,SuWyIv09}, and machine learning for searching phase transitions in dusty plasmas \cite{HuNoHu22}.

+In most experiments, dusty plasmas are weakly ionized (ionization fraction around $10^{-6}$) and the thermal bath is almost a neutral gas.
+However, there are some theoretical studies that focus on complex, fully ionized plasmas \cite{Hansen1982, Hagstrom2011, Dan2017, Jia2016}: the thermal bath consists of charged particles and responds to the AC electric field \cite{CuiZaccone2018} (see also \cite{Thorwart_2016,Thorwart_2018} for the concept of externally-driven bath).
+Other applications of the driven bath model lie in the field of electrolyte solutions subjected to AC electric fields \cite{vanRoij,vanRoij2,PhysRevLett.130.098001} and electrochemical devices \cite{Rotenberg}.

 In Ref. \cite{CuiZaccone2018}, it was mathematically proved that, for systems of charged particles in an external AC electric field, the (generalized) Langevin equation is intrinsically non-Markovian.
-This is reflected in the fact that the fluctuation-dissipation theorem (i.e. the statistics of the thermal noise) is given (in 1D) by
+This is reflected in the fact that the fluctuation-dissipation theorem (FDT, i.e. the statistics of the thermal noise) is given (in 1D) by